luiscruz/course_sustainableSE/2026/p1_measuring_software/g12_comparing_threading.md

 - the operating system is Windows 11;
 - the CPU is an Intel Core i7-12700H;
 - the installed physical memory (RAM) is 16 GB;
-- the resolution is 1920 x 1080, with a refresh rate of 60 hertz;
+- the resolution is 1920 x 1080, with a refresh rate of 60 hertz.

 Additionally the following criteria and configuration settings were used when performing the measurements:

 - the device is disconnected from the internet;
-- bluetooth is turned off;
+- Bluetooth is turned off;
-- no external devices are connected (eg., USB-drives, computer mouse, external dispalys, etc.);
+- no external devices are connected (eg., USB-drives, computer mouse, external displays, etc.);
 - the device is connected to a power supply;
 - the brightness of the device is set to the maximum and is not dynamic;
 - screen timeouts are turned off (the device should not enter sleep mode while collecting measurements);
 - all applications are closed such that they do not keep on running in the background;
 - unnecessary services running in the background are stopped (e.g., web server, file sharing, etc.);
-- only a powershell is opened that is used to run the scripts for the measurements;
+- only a PowerShell is opened that is used to run the scripts for the measurements.

 Besides the setting of the device itself the environment can also have an impact on the performance.
 Therefore some addition thing had to be ensured like:

-- The temperature of the room is consistent somewhere around 20 degrees Celsius;
+- the temperature of the room is consistent somewhere around 20 degrees Celsius;
-- Make sure the room is big, such that the device will not raise the room temperature;
+- make sure the room is big, such that the device will not raise the room temperature;
-- The laptop is placed in the shadows, such that the sun will not heat it up;
+- the laptop is placed in the shadows, such that the sun will not heat it up;
-- There are no external heating or cooling devices close enough to the device to have an influence;
+- there are no external heating or cooling devices close enough to the device to have an influence.

-After ensuring that all the above mentioned conditions were met, the scripts to make the measurements were ready to be run.
+After ensuring that all the above-mentioned conditions were met, the scripts to make the measurements were ready to be run.

 # Results
 After running all the tests the following plots can be made: